-He is also the co-host of Sources and Methods, a bi-weekly podcast which interviews leading writers and researchers and discusses their research strategies and tools.
+He is also the cohost of Sources and Methods, a biweekly podcast that interviews leading writers and researchers and discusses their research strategies and tools.

 Among his many failures, Matt’s inability to adequately support the Afghan National Rowing team will always feature prominently.
 Despite the refugee athletes winning medals on the world stage for Afghanistan in 2002 and again in 2003 paired with four years of concerted assistance while he was in Kabul, the effort failed to catch flame, and will always remain a sore spot despite the invaluable lessons learned in building organizations.

 Matt graduated from Boston University in 2008 with a degree in International Relations.
-In 2014, he received the Distinguished Young Alumni Award, the highest honor given to alumni less than 50 years old, from his alma mater for his work overseas.
+In 2014, he received the Distinguished Young Alumni Award, the highest honor given to an alumni younger than fifty, for his work overseas.
 He is also a member of the Boston University College of General Studies Dean’s Advisory Council.